A simplified 80/20 concept to eat clean

 The simplicity and flexibility of clean eating is quite easy to understand and has thus gained popularity.
 You just ask yourself: Would my grandmother have it recognized as food?

 Many people today are aware of the connection between poor health and processed food.
 Clean eating educates you on the pitfalls of our modern industrialized processed foods.
-It shows you how to remove chemicals and hormones from your diet, while focusing on foods directly from nature.
+It shows us how to remove chemicals and hormones from your diet, while focusing on foods directly from nature.

 The core and also the real challenge of clean eating is the habit-alteration.
 This is by the way also the focus of my website LeanJumpStart.com.

-3. Clean eating and weight loss – why it goes hand in hand
+3. Clean eating and weight loss – Why it goes hand in hand

 4. Health benefits

 Eating clean is not just for people looking to lose weight.
-Indeed, there is now an abundance of evidence to suggest that a clean eating lifestyle offers a huge array of health benefits.
+Indeed, there is now an abundance of evidence1 to suggest that a clean eating lifestyle offers a huge array of health benefits.
 Among others it will help you:

 - have a tougher immune system to fight infections

-- have more energy and better concentration
+- have more energy, better concentration and mood

 - normalize blood pressure and cholesterol levels